Table Of Contents

 TcpNsc

-Network Simulation Cradle (NSC) is a tool that allow real-world TCP/IP network stacks to be used in simulated networks.
+Network Simulation Cradle (NSC) is a tool that allows real-world TCP/IP network stacks to be used in simulated networks.
 The NSC project is created by Sam Jansen and available on http://research.wand.net.nz/software/nsc.php.
-NSC currently contains Linux, FreeBSD, OpenBSD and lwIP network stacks, although on 64-bit systems only Linux implementations can be built.
+NSC currently contains Linux, FreeBSD, OpenBSD, and lwIP network stacks.
+However, on 64-bit systems, only Linux implementations can be built.

 Warning